Sm10259/sm10259/README.md

 ### Hey 👋 I'm Sarah (Sm10259)

-I'm a Computer Science Senior at the University of Central Florida ⚔️ and a full-stack developer!
+I'm a systems engineer at Disney and a full-stack developer!

 I currently manage the technology and digital experiences for [Imagineering Parks](https://imagineeringparks.com)!
 I also contribute to Open Source projects and develop a few Minecraft plugins.